 Filter your activity feed

-Having a cluttered Activity feed will make it hard to find things you’re looking for.
+Having a cluttered Activity feed will make it hard to find the things you’re looking for.
 Using the filter option, you can tell Teams to only show you specific content, such as @mentions, unread messages, direct replies to your messages, and so on.
 Take advantage of this and increase your focus over time by correctly filtering incoming activity.

 You can get things done rather quickly by typing commands in the search bar on top of your Teams window.
 There are many commands available to use in the application.
 However, most users will neglect to use the vast majority of them.
 To get you hooked on commands, here are some of our favorites:

 - /call - Initiate a call with anyone in your Teams organization.